 The editor of this book created seven sections to complement the visual design chosen by Brandt in his two earlier books on this same subject.
-As Brandt mixed earlier and later work in each section, the editors chose to follow this same practice.
-The sections are; nudes in the interior environment, abstraction with wide-angle perspective, very close perspective in which the nude subject becomes ambiguous shapes and patterns, nude in the natural landscape (beach), then into the structured interior environment (usually artist studios), nudes with objects bordering on surrealism, and finally back in the seashore landscape.
+As Brandt mixed earlier and later photographic work in each section, the editors chose to follow this same practice.
+The sections are: Nudes in the interior environment, Abstraction with wide-angle perspective, Very close perspective in which the nude subject becomes ambiguous shapes and patterns, Nude in the natural landscape (beach), then into the Structured interior environment (usually artist studios), Nudes with objects bordering on surrealism, and finally back in the Seashore landscape.

 Brandt was attracted to the “unsettling combination of realistically rendered nude women and conventional interiors.”
 Whether he directed his models to look bored or due to his photographic process, his subjects rarely provide more than a relatively blank expression.
 While sitting, his models usually have their heads propped up against one arm or their arms are folded, appearing to otherwise be patiently waiting for the modeling session to end.
 Nevertheless, the averted head and eyes provide a very contemporary appearing gaze.
 The model’s visual interaction with the photographer, thus the viewer, is minimalistic.